 Homeless population and service utilization data is a vital tool for successful strategic housing planning processes for state and local communities.
 The U.S. Department of Housing and Urban Development (HUD) requires the collection of Point in Time (PIT) Count and Housing Inventory Count (HIC) data for one night each year to assist in measuring the extent of homelessness within Alaska.
 This data is also used to advocate for federal and state funding to assist Alaska’s homeless.
 For the latest Point in Time Count data and links to other AKHMIS information, please visit our Data Page.

 AKCH2 organizes statewide efforts to complete a thorough and methodologically sound PIT/HIC count on an annual basis.
-Several local coalitions organize Project Homeless Connect (PHC) events during the PIT count in an effort to connect as many individuals with services in their community.
-For additional information and PIT/HIC/PHC forms, please click "Learn More" below.
-Historical data can be found on the Alaska Homeless Data Dashboard.
+Multiple local coalitions organize Project Homeless Connect (PHC) events during the PIT count in an effort to connect as many individuals with services in their community.

 Housing inventory count

 The Housing Inventory Count (HIC) is an inventory of projects throughout Alaska that provide beds and units dedicated to serve persons who are homeless.
-All projects providing beds/units on the night of January 24, 2017 that are dedicated to serving homeless persons, or for permanent housing projects, dedicated for persons who were homeless at entry, must complete a HIC form.
+All projects providing beds/units on the night of January 23, 2018 that are dedicated to serving homeless persons, or for permanent housing projects, dedicated for persons who were homeless at entry will use an online Housing Inventory Count form.